tarwn/lessthandot-hugo/blogs/content/posts/2016-06-01-improved-teamcity-net-build-warnings.md

 Download the powershell script here: [BuildWarningReportGenerator.ps1 Gist][2]

-1. Select the “Parameters” menu.
+1. Select the "Parameters" menu.

 2. Add a a parameter for the Build Log name that we'll generate from MSBuild: